 Considering this, seeing as what you are reading right now is really only an idea to you, it is unlikely that this paper will influence you as strongly as whatever you will experience soon after you finishing reading (for better or for worse).
-“Ideas are not experiences” is an idea, and even if you know it is true, this will not impact you as will experiencing what you know is true, and herein lies the truth for why history repeats, writers often feel like failures, and why Aquinas felt all he had done was straw.
-To be told what others have experienced is to be told what you can never in particular experience — that which will never “fit” you — and the expressers not only knows this, but experiences the failure in the act of trying.
-Yes, you may experience a different sunset, religious vision, eureka, etc., but you can never experience that sunset, religious vision, eureka, etc., which you are told about.
-At best, if you’ve had similar experiences, you can connect, but to connect with what I have experienced isn’t to experience it: I am alone with what I want to share, perhaps burdened.
+“Ideas are not experiences” is an idea, and even if we know it is true, this will not impact us as will experiencing what we know is true, and herein lies the truth for why history repeats, why writers often feel like failures, and why Aquinas felt all he had done was straw.
+To be told what others have experienced is to be told what we can never in particular experience — that which will never “fit” us — and the expressers not only know this but experience the failure in the act of trying.
+Yes, we may experience a different sunset, religious vision, eureka, etc., but we can never experience that sunset, religious vision, eureka, etc., which we are told about.
+At best, if we’ve had similar experiences, we can connect, but to connect with what I have experienced isn’t to experience it: I am alone with what I want to share, perhaps burdened.
 And if burdened, I am motivated to try to share, to be freed, to try to get better at writing, singing, painting, storytelling, etc., to create worlds that aren’t real worlds, to do things that others might find crazy — but ideas are not experiences.

-We simply can’t be influenced by the idea “ideas aren’t experiences” the same way we can be influenced a given experience, and this hints at why history repeats: knowing the causes of historical events will not motivate us like experiencing those causes (which if we experience, are likely too far advanced to stop).
-And yet we cannot experience history (at best, we can visit recreations), only read about it and hence understand it in terms of ideas, which may counterproductively make us feel like we do understand history making us overconfident.
+We simply can’t be influenced by the idea “ideas aren’t experiences” the same way we can be influenced by a given experience, and this hints at why history repeats: knowing the causes of historical events will not motivate us like experiencing those causes (which if we experience, are likely too far advanced to stop).
+And yet we cannot experience history: at best, we can visit museums, read books about it, etc., and so understand history in terms of ideas, which may counterproductively make us feel like we do understand history, making us overconfident.
 Considering this, the act of studying history to avoid repeating it can contribute to the likelihood that we fail to avoid the mistakes of history.
 This logic applies to all mistakes in general: knowing we shouldn’t do x is to possess an idea that is likely to prove weak when faced with the experience-based temptation to do x.
 And having possessed an idea about x, being overconfident, we have failed to adequately prepare ourselves.

 But how could we be prepared for what we don’t know about?
 If we don’t know that “x causes y and y is bad,” how could we know we need to avoid x or even what constitutes x?
 Without ideas about x, we seem destined to commit x, but the mere idea “we shouldn’t do x” is never as strong as the experience of the temptation to do x, and in fact the idea may make us weaker via overconfidence.
 It seems we are destined to prove “weak” to stop mistakes from being (re)committed, as we seem “weak” to not give into the despair that arises when we try to articulate experiences into the ideas that experiences can never be.

 If I tell my child to “go to bed” and I later go upstairs and the child is in bed playing a videogame, did my child do what I instructed?
 Technically, yes, and yet at the same time, no: I “in meaning” told the child to “go to sleep,” but in not using a precise language, I left open a loophole (rendering what I said “useless,” in a sense).
 My child has disobeyed me, and yet hasn’t.
-To avoid this loophole in the future, I will likely use a more technical and precise language and say “go to sleep,” but then later I may find my child asleep at a friend’s house, because my son will protest, I didn’t tell him “where” to sleep.
-Again, my child has been disobedient, and yet not.
+To avoid this loophole in the future, I will likely use a more technical and precise language and say, “go to sleep,” but then later I may find my child asleep at a friend’s house, and my son may protest that I didn’t tell him “where” to sleep.
+Again, my child has been disobedient and yet not.
 To avoid this, I may use an even more technical language, but to avoid every possible loophole, I will eventually have to use a language that’s so precise and technical that it may not only be impractical but also incomprehensible.
 To try to take away from my child the possibility of disobeying me and yet not disobeying me — of providing my child with a “reasonable” space in which to ((un)intentionally) misunderstand me — I may have to speak in a manner that my child cannot understand.
-And if my child doesn’t understand me, my child can’t follow my desire for him to go to bed.
+And if my child doesn’t understand me, my child can’t follow my instruction to go to bed.

 ‘All [articulation is] wrong but some [is] useful,’ but if it is useful, there are likely technicalities that can be exploited for the sake of creating loopholes and/or that disagreeing academics can write articles countering.
 This is perhaps why academics often seem locked in an endless discussion with themselves, as can seem lawyers, for “the useful” and “the fully correct” are two lines that can never touch, meaning there is always something to criticize and write counter articles against.
 As the necessary gap between “useful” and “fully correct” is why this endless “back and forth” happens, so the necessary gap between “idea” and “experience” seems to be why history repeats without hope of stopping.
 The endless repetition seems sown into the nature of being, and yet since it is not directly forced, there always seems to be the possibility of escape, as in a field surrounded by fences there always seems to be the possibility of freedom.
 Repetition isn’t forced but “practically forced.”